folbert/fewbricks/docs/bricks.md

     /**
      * Set the fields that the Brick is made up of.
-     * The setup function is automatically called by the parent Brick class.
+     * The set_up function is automatically called by the parent Brick class.
      */
     public function set_up()
     {